GovTechSG/techpass-user-docs/docs/support/signinissues.md

 ## If your account is at risk

-As [Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection) is enabled in TechPass, you might see warning saying your account is at risk during log in:
+[Azure AD Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection) is enabled in TechPass, you might get a warning that your account is at risk during log in.

 <kbd>![your-account-is-at-risk](../assets/support/identity-protection/your-account-is-at-risk.png)</kbd>

-Fret not!
-You may simply authenticate yourself with MFA:
+You may resolve this issue easily by verifying your identity with your authenticator.
 <kbd>![verify-your-identity](../assets/support/identity-protection/verify-your-identity.png)</kbd>

-Then, reset your password on the spot:
+Then, reset your password on the spot.
 <kbd>![update-your-password](../assets/support/identity-protection/update-your-password.png)</kbd>

 Once everything is done, you may proceed to use TechPass services as usual.